ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 |

 Click on the node layer and then on the pencil icon to start editing the layer.
 To add points, click on `Add points feature`.
 Start adding nodes by clicking in the main window.
+Each time a node is added, a window will pop up with the auto incremented id.
+Press `OK` to continue placing points.

 |